cubernetes/ft-transcendence/vault/README.md

 Secrets are specified in `./vault/env.json`.
-Since most secrets can be automatically generated, you can specify them using a custom double brace syntax (sometimes called mustace syntax): `{{alnum:64}}`.
+Since most secrets can be automatically generated, you can specify them using a custom double brace syntax (sometimes called mustache syntax): `{{alnum:64}}`.
 Make sure the system you're running on has [enough entropy](https://superuser.com/questions/944510/why-am-i-constantly-running-out-of-entropy).
-Each secret is a string associated to a service, and each service is a subkey of the root json object.
+Each secret is a string associated to a service, and each service is a subkey of the root JSON object.
 Secrets that don't follow this exact structure will be skipped and a warning will be raised.
 Secrets that cannot be generated at runtime should not be specified using the template syntax, specifically, they must not match this PCRE regex: `\{\{\w+:\d+\}\}`.
 In case they only match `\{\{.*\}\}`, a warning will be raised, but the string will be left unmodified.
-Note that non-secret data can be specified here as well for uniformity.
+Note that non-secret data can be specified here as well for consistency.

 **Important**: In case you add secrets that cannot be generated (like OAuth secrets), it is highly advised to add `env.json` to `.gitignore`.
-In case you change the structure of `env.json`, remove it from `.gitignore`, run `git add -p` (only add the non-sensitive parts), commit it, and then add it back to `.gitignore`.
+In case you then change the structure of `env.json`, remove it from `.gitignore`, run `git add -p` (only add the non-sensitive parts), commit it, and then add it back to `.gitignore`.